mswjs/data/README.md

 - [Many-to-One](#many-to-one)
 - [Unique relationships](#unique-relationships)

-Defining relationships is a way for one model to reference another.
-Models are flat by design, so if you wish to have a property that equals an object or an array, you create a relationship of the proper type to another existing model.
+Relationship is a way for a model to reference another model.

 #### One-to-One